Skip to content

 • Rate abuse (session limits: per-tool, per-session, per-attempt)

-• Sensitive file access (built-in deny_sensitive_reads for .env, .ssh/, .aws/credentials, keys)
+• Sensitive file access (.env, .ssh/, .aws/credentials, keys)

 Does not defend against